bodkan/slendr/README.md

 #### 4. Define geneflow events

-By default, overlapping populations in SLiM do not mix.
-In order to schedule an geneflow event between two populations, we can use the function `geneflow`.
-If we want to specify multiple such events at once, we can collect them in a simple R list:
+By default, populations in *slendr* do not mix even if they are overlapping.
+In order to schedule an gene-flow event between two populations, we can use the function `gene_flow`.
+If we want to specify multiple such events at once, we can collect these evetns in a simple R list:

 ```r